MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

   was taken, and thus restoring a backup to a new set of nodes is not yet supported for the in-cluster storage provider.

-- Downloading and uploading backups with an InCluster storage provider is not yet supported via CLI.
-This can be done via the MinIO Console.
+- Backups must be downloaded and uploaded from the in-cluster storage provider using the MinIO Console, as the CLI does not currently support these actions.